-OVERVIEW: The Arnhold Foundation is the philanthropic vehicle of Henry Arnhold.
-The foundation's dance grantmaking supports a range of dance outfits including ballet and modern dance.
-Funds have also gone to dance companies representing underrepresented populations, as well as towards dance education and advocacy.
+OVERVIEW: The Arnhold Foundation's dance grantmaking supports a range of dance organizations including ballet and modern dance.
+Funds also support dance education, advocacy, and programs and organizations serving underrepresented populations.

-PROFILE: Henry H. Arnhold was born in Dresden in 1921 and comes from the Dresden banking family of Arnhold.
+PROFILE: Henry H. Arnhold was born in Dresden in 1921 and comes from a prominent Dresden banking family.
 In the United States, Arnhold studied at UCLA, had a stint in the U.S. Army, and joined his family's investment bank Arnhold & S. Bleichroeder, where he served as chairman starting in 1960.
-Arnhold moves his philanthropy through the Arnhold Foundation, which held some $353 million in assets in a recent year and gave away around $15 million.
+The foundation prioritizes environment, arts & culture, education, international affairs, and health.

-The foundation's grantmaking involves a number of performing arts outfits, mainly in New York City but also beyond.
-Dance has been especially well-represented in past years and the forces here are likely in part are driven by Arnhold's daughter-in-law Jody Gottfried Arnhold, who is a dance educator and arts advocate.
+The foundation's performing arts grantmaking prioritizes New York City and involves many local dance organizations.
+Arnhold’s dance grantmaking is likely driven, in part, by Arnhold's daughter-in-law Jody Gottfried Arnhold, who is a dance educator and arts advocate.
 Jody serves as honorary chair of Ballet Hispanico, which "explores, preserves, and celebrates Latino culture."
-The ballet has received some $2.5 million in the two recent tax years .
+The ballet has received some $2.5 million in past tax years .

-Arnhold's grantmaking has also involved dance education and dance advocacy.
-For instance, funds have gone to Career Transition for Dancers, which is "dedicated to helping dancers establish new careers when they have retired from their performing careers," Dance/NYC, which "promotes the knowledge, appreciation, and performance of dance in the metropolitan New York City area," Dancing Classrooms, which aims to "cultivate essential life skills in children through the art of social dance," and Eye on Dance, whose goal is to "advance the public's access to knowledge about the arts and culture."
-Funds have also gone to Dance Notation Bureau, "a nonprofit organization founded to preserve choreographic works through notating dance scores in Labanotation and collaborating with dance companies to stage reconstructions of those works."
+Arnhold's grantmaking has also supported dance education and dance advocacy.
+For instance, it funded Career Transition for Dancers, which is "dedicated to helping dancers establish new careers when they have retired from their performing careers," Dance/NYC, which "promotes the knowledge, appreciation, and performance of dance in the metropolitan New York City area," Dancing Classrooms, which aims to "cultivate essential life skills in children through the art of social dance," and Eye on Dance, whose goal is to "advance the public's access to knowledge about the arts and culture."
+Funds have also supported Dance Notation Bureau, "a nonprofit organization founded to preserve choreographic works through notating dance scores in Labanotation and collaborating with dance companies to stage reconstructions of those works."

-It's also worth noting that on the higher education level, funds have gone to Juilliard School and to Hunter College, which is home to the Arnhold Graduate Dance Education Program.
+It is also worth noting that the foundation has supported higher education institutions including Juilliard School and Hunter College, which is home to the Arnhold Graduate Dance Education Program.
 There's also the Dance Education Laboratory at the 92nd Street Y which Jody founded.